-Throughout my years as a personal trainer, I have heard the question, how can I make (xyz) smaller, so many times.
-Spot reduction can be defined as reducing body fat in one specific area at a time.
+Spot reduction can be defined as reducing body fat in one specific area, and only that area.
 It is also something many novice exercisers believe is possible.

-I do have some good news!
-Even though fat loss can’t happen in one specific area, muscle gain can be isolated.
-You can easily give off the illusion of spot reduction by focused resistance training.
-This can happen a number of ways.
+I do have some good news though!
+Even though fat loss can’t happen in one specific area, muscle gain CAN be isolated.
+And having more muscle promotes fat loss!
+Let me explain…

 Muscle tissue burns more calories than fat tissue.
 The more muscle you have in your body, the more calories you burn at rest and in movement.
 So, start strength training if you want help burning fat!
 Building muscle all over your body will help you shed fat faster from head to toe.

 More muscle, even if it’s underneath a layer of fat, will always make you appear smaller.
 Fat and muscle look very different underneath the skin.
 Having more muscle makes your skin look tighter and thus your body slimmer.